 In 2002 the Corporation established a Profit Sharing Plan (the "Plan") for its executive officers in accordance with Section 57(n) of the 1940 Act.
 Under the Plan, the Corporation will pay its executive officers aggregate profit sharing payments equal to 12% of the net realized capital gains of its SBIC subsidiary, net of all realized capital losses and unrealized depreciation of the SBIC subsidiary, for the fiscal year, computed in accordance with the Plan and the Corporation's interpretation of the Plan.
 Any profit sharing paid or accrued cannot exceed 20% of the Corporation's net income, as defined.
 The profit sharing payments will be split equally between the Corporation's two executive officers, who are fully vested in the Plan.
-There were no contributions to the Plan for the three months ended March 31, 2011 or 2010.
-During the year ended December 31, 2010, the Corporation approved and accrued \$584,634 under the profit sharing plan of which \$531,602 was paid during the three months ended March 31, 2011.
-The remaining \$53,032 is related to an escrow receivable and will be paid when the escrow is collected.
-During the year ended December 31, 2009, the Corporation approved and accrued \$133,013 under the Plan which was paid during the three months ended March 31, 2010.
+There were no contributions to the Plan for the nine months ended September 30, 2011.
+The Corporation accrued \$380,000 for estimated contributions to, or payments made under the Plan for the nine months ended September 30, 2010.
+During the year ended December 31, 2010 the Corporation approved and accrued \$584,634 under the profit sharing plan, of which \$568,694 was paid during the nine months ended September 30, 2011.
+The remaining \$15,940 is related to an escrow receivable and will be paid when the escrow is collected.
+During the year ended December 31, 2009, the Corporation approved and accrued \$133,013 under the Plan, which was paid during the nine months ended September 30, 2010.
 The amounts approved do not exceed the defined limits.

-Income Taxes - The Corporation has adopted Accounting Standards Codification (ASC) 740, "Accounting for Uncertainty in Income Taxes".
-ASC 740 clarifies the accounting and disclosure for uncertain tax positions by requiring that a tax position meet a "more likely than not threshold" for the benefit of the tax position to be recognized in the financial statements.
-A tax position that fails to meet the more likely than not recognition threshold will result in either a reduction of a current or deferred tax asset or receivable, or the recording of a current or deferred tax liability.
-ASC 740 also provides guidance on measurement, recognition of tax benefits, classification, interim period accounting disclosure, and transition requirements in accounting for uncertain tax positions.
+Income Taxes - The Corporation reviews the tax positions taken to determine if they meet a "more likely than not threshold" for the benefit of the tax position to be recognized in the financial statements.
+A tax position that fails to meet the more likely than not recognition threshold will result in the recording of either a reduction of an income tax receivable or a deferred tax asset, or an income tax payable or a deferred tax liability.

-There have been no changes in liabilities recorded for uncertain tax positions in the first quarter of 2011 and the Corporation does not expect that the amounts of uncertain tax positions will change significantly within the next 12 months.
+There have been no changes in liabilities recorded for uncertain tax positions in the first nine months of 2011 and the Corporation does not expect that the amounts of uncertain tax positions will change significantly within the next 12 months.

 It is the Corporation's policy to include interest and penalties related to income tax liabilities in income tax expense.
-There were no amounts recognized for interest or penalties related to unrecognized tax expense for the three months ended March 31, 2011 and 2010.
+There were no amounts recognized for interest or penalties related to unrecognized tax expense for the nine months ended September 30, 2011 and 2010.

-The Corporation is currently open to audit under the statute of limitations by the Internal Revenue Service for the years ending December 31, 2007 through 2010.
-In general, the Corporation's state income tax returns are open to audit under the statute of limitations for the years ended December 31, 2006 through 2010.
+The Corporation is currently open to audit under the statute of limitations by the Internal Revenue Service for the years ending December 31, 2008 through 2010.
+In general, the Corporation's state income tax returns are open to audit under the statute of limitations for the years ended December 31, 2007 through 2010.